sk8terboyz/react-charts/README.md

     - ConnectNulls - any empty space between points will be filled with a line connecting the 2 points

 ### Bar Chart
+ - A multi-part bar graph that displays 2 sets of values across any desired range

 ### Area Chart